 A Plan to 'Take Back the Note'

-Doctors sharing medical information with patients also raises questions about the nation's health literacy. reports that nine out of 10 Americans have a difficult time digesting the health information they receive at the doctor's office.
+Doctors sharing medical information with patients also raises questions about the nation's health literacy.

 This concerns Elmore, though she is a firm believer in transparency and the fact that online medical records give patients better control over their health.
 She says she wants to “take back the note.”